 - The correct LinkedIn number that doesn’t exceed the total number of LinkedIn users.

-You might be surprised at the caliber of people falling for fake profiles.
+You might be surprised at the calibre of people falling for fake profiles.
 There is pressure to build a large LinkedIn society and exaggerate some of the details so that candidates are seemingly more attractive to recruiters.

 However, creating a fake profile doesn’t inspire trust or boost domain authority.
 It only destroys your reputation and has far-reaching consequences that prevent recruiters from connecting with you in the future.